 Regardless of your preferred way to generate polyphony, powerful sound possibilities are best complemented by flexible methods of control.
 Even in monophonic or single voice contexts, controlling any voice in Eurorack offers you a multitude of different options—there are traditional sequencers as well as more abstract, conceptual routes like grouping multiple functions or utilities together to achieve your goals.
 Approaching sequencing with polyphony in mind is really no different, and there are multiple options for traditional sequencing of multiple voices, and weirder or dedicated polyphonic offerings as well.

 Just as Eurorack is filled with an abundance of modern oscillators and effects, powerful methods of digital control for multiple voices exist with polyphony in mind.
-In particular, the Arpitecht and Triad from WMD are a phenomenal pair when it comes to controlling a polyphonic setup.
+In particular, the Arpitecht and Triad from WMD (each now discontinued) are a phenomenal pair when it comes to controlling a polyphonic setup.
 The Arpitecht alone is able to melodically quantize any control voltage input signal and turn it into rich arpeggios with shifting and inspiring rhythms.
 When paired with the Triad expander, it becomes a truly masterful tool for creating complex chord progressions that are perfectly in key with the rest of your sequence.
 When paired with modules like the Chainsaw or Demon Core, scanning through the Triad knob will instantly generate musically related and spaced triad chords, taking full advantage of multiple V/Oct inputs.

 This method of creating instant chord stacks lends itself well to generative modular workflows, but companies like ACL and Instruo have taken the idea of a chord quantizers to a new level.
 ACL’s Sinfonion features a startling amount of pitch control, boasting three complete quantizer channels in addition to a chord generator with four outputs and an arpeggiator.
 Although the Sinfonion’s interface may seem intimidating at first, with a little practice it can be easily mastered and used to perform and create beautifully complex and musical sequences.
 While the Sinfonion certainly has enough options to generate any chord or sequence you could possibly dream of, Instruo’s Harmonaig approaches polyphony from a simpler, intuitively harmonic angle.
 The Harmonaig provides four voltage outputs each corresponding to a voice in a chord stack, users can then freely explore Instruo’s modal music system which allows for notes and voicings to be dialed in and restructured at the turn of a knob.